The Tour de France stands out as the top long-distance cycling race in the world.

 The teams will have to compete hard here.

 Support cars follow them all the way.
 Spectators line the roads to cheer.
-The event brings energy to the towns it passes.

 After these UK stages, the race moves to Wales for stage 3 from Welshpool to Cardiff on 4 July.